sam-randall/samrandall.github.io/README.md

 Work Example: See the iPad App I built for Athena Security in action.

 Use this
 <a href="https://www.youtube.com/watch?v=r2YbpxIprDI" target="_blank"> Youtube link</a>.

-### Algorithm Development and Implementation
+### System Design and Implementation
+Design and collaborate on full-stack software solutions to meet business opportunities.

+### System Modeling
+At PHICOR, I worked on a team to model how epidemics (Zika, Chagas) impact a population.
+We used differential equation (SIR) models.

+In college, I modeled out the dynamics of leukemia cells and healthy cells with a 1D vein using partial differential equations.

+## Interests
+#### AI Regulation
+- Hoping to connect with teams who need tight control over their ML models.
+#### Applied Topology
+- Leveraging topological data analysis and other emerging mathematical tools to build data processing systems.
+#### Climate Tech
+- Apply data-driven and algorithmic methods to sustainability and climate solutions.
+#### Network Optimization / Discrete Mathematics Algorithms
-Use graph-based & optimization-based algorithms to solve hard problems via optimization and integer programming (scheduling algorithms, matching algorithms, network optimization, supply chain optimization).
+- Use graph-based & optimization-based algorithms to solve combinatorial optimization and integer programming problems (examples include scheduling algorithms, matching algorithms, network optimization, &supply chain optimization).

-## Interested In
-- AI Regulation
-- Applied Topology
-- Climate Tech